elizabethshiu/CryptoTrader/README.md

 ```
 must be run to install all necessary dependencies.

-Afterward run main.java to start the program.
+Afterward run main.java in a compiler to start the program.